Diversity Equity and Inclusion at ReDI School

 • Organising 4 hrs of DEI training for staff annually

-3. Define and collect DEI relevant data from the community, to set future targets
+• Defined and collected DEI relevant data from the community, to set future targets and actions

 ReDI current DEI numbers